katabeta/lm-mit-momentum/making_terrain_lidar.md

 # How to make your own terrain <!-- omit in toc -->

-You should **not** need to create your own terrain for this project, so this section will be brief.
+You should **not** need to create your own terrain for this project, so this section will be brief and provide more for debugging purposes.

 <!-- TOC and section numbers automatically generated, do not manually edit -->
 - [1.
 Terrain](#1-terrain)